Robert Melville Grindlay: Military service

 Grindlay served in the 7th Bombay Infantry of the Bombay Army, the military arm of the East India Company, from 1804 to 1820.
 He was made a cadet in 1802 aged 17, following a nomination by E Parry Esq. secured for him by his father, and sailed to India the following year on the maiden voyage of the East Indiaman, the Prince of Wales, in 1803.
 He became a Lieutenant in 1804, and reached the rank of Captain in 1817, before retiring from the military in 1820 at the age of 34.

 During his time in the military, Grindlay held several staff positions in the Bombay Presidency of British India as well as acting Captain of 2nd Battalion of the 7th Bombay Native Infantry, including Secretary of the Committee of Embarkation of Bombay and Aide-de-camp of Sir Evan Nepean, 1st Baronet, the Governor of Bombay.

 Grindlay undertook numerous military expeditions while in India, including a diplomatic mission to the court of the Talpur Amirs of Sindh in 1808, which formed part of the prelude to the Amir signature of a treaty of "friendship" with the British in 1809.
 Having taken an interest in the history and geography of north-western India, he kept a diary of his travels, including the journey from Lukhpat in Cutch, India to Hyderabad in Sindh, Pakistan along the Kori and Narra rivers by way of Sindhri, to meet with Mir Ghulam Ali Talpur, the ruling Amir.
 Several extracts of his journal were used to form part of the best selling memoir of Captain Sir Alexander Burnes, Travels into Bokhara, first published in 1835.

+In 1813, Grindlay was given leave to accompany Mary Elizabeth Frederica Mackenzie, then Lady Hood, on a sketching expedition across Peninsula India.
+They stopped for two months in Poona, where he drew a number of portraits for Mountstuart Elphinstone, British Envoy to the Court of Kabul, for his report on the expedition to Shah Shuja Durrani, Emir of the Durrani Empire, An Account of the Kingdom of Caubul, and its Dependencies in Persia, Tartary, and India, published in 1815.
+Grindlay later presented the original aquatints to William Elphinstone, 15th Lord Elphinstone for his biography of Mountstuart following his death in 1859.